Katherine765/Project-Sampling/README.md

-These are the python files for some of my oding projects.
+These are the python files for some of my coding projects.
 I've also attached a screenshots of my games running.